 The Florida Legislature has called upon the State University System (SUS) of Florida to reach new levels of efficiency, academic quality and accountability.
-During fiscal year 2014-2015, the Board of Governors (BOG) implemented a performance based funding (PBF) model, which is intended to build upon the BOG's strategic plans and goals and annual accountability reports.
+Pursuant to Section 1001.92, Florida Statutes, the Board of Governors (BOG) implemented a performance based funding (PBF) model, which is intended to build upon the BOG's strategic plans and goals and annual accountability reports.
 This model seeks to further elevate the SUS while acknowledging each university's distinct mission.

 The integrity of the data provided to the BOG by the universities is critical to the PBF decision-making process.
-Therefore, the BOG developed a Performance Based Funding Data Integrity Certification to provide assurances that the data submitted is reliable, accurate, and complete.
-This certification form is to be executed by the university President, affirmatively certifying each representation and/or providing an explanation as to why the representation cannot be made as written.
-The certification form is also to be approved by the university Board of Trustees (BOT) and certified by the BOT Chair.
+Therefore, the BOG developed a Performance Based Funding Data Integrity Certification to provide assurances that the data is reliable, accurate, and complete.
+This certification form is to be executed by the university president, affirmatively certifying each representation and/or providing an explanation as to why the representation cannot be made as written.
+The certification form is also to be approved by the university Board of Trustees (BOT) and certified by the BOT chair.

-On June 25, 2015, the Chairman of the BOG instructed each university BOT to "direct its Chief Audit Executive to perform, or cause to have performed by an independent audit firm, an audit of the university's processes which ensure the completeness, accuracy and timeliness of data submissions to the Board of Governors."
-This audit will provide an objective basis of support for the President and BOT Chair to certify the required representations.
+On June 23, 2016, the chairman of the BOG instructed each university BOT to "direct the university chief audit executive to perform, or cause to have performed by an independent audit firm, an audit of the university's processes that ensure the completeness, accuracy and timeliness of data submissions" to the BOG.
+This audit will provide an objective basis of support for the president and BOT chair to certify the required representations.

-The Office of Internal Audit conducted an audit, as of September 30, 2015, of the University of Florida's data submission process related to data metrics used for the BOG's PBF initiative.
+The Office of Internal Audit conducted an audit of the university's data submission process, related to data metrics used for the BOG's performance based funding initiative, as of September 30, 2016.
 The primary objective of this audit was to determine the adequacy of university controls in place to promote the completeness, accuracy, and timeliness of these data submissions to the BOG.